-He begins by describing how ivy, though just a plant, is able to creep over “ruins old.”
-From just these few words the speaker is able to cast an image into the reader’s mind of vine-covered walls and tumbling buildings that are being reclaimed by the earth.
+He begins by describing how ivy, though just a plant, can creep over “ruins old.”
+From just these few words the speaker can cast an image into the reader’s mind of vine-covered walls and tumbling buildings that are being reclaimed by the earth.

 The speaker is not put off by this feature of the plant, in fact, he hardily approves.
 In the next line, the narrator describes how the ivy’s “choice food” is the correct one.
 He, “ween[s]” or believes, that the ivy could not have chosen wiser.
-He tempers this approval with a statement of sympathy.
-He imagines the world in which the ivy is living, amongst the ruins, as being “lone and cold.”
-He continues on to state that this must be so, as the walls are “crumbled” and the “stone decayed.”
+Besides, he tempers this approval with a statement of sympathy.
+Thereafter, he imagines the world in which the ivy is living, amongst the ruins, as being “lone and cold.”
+He continues to state that this must be so, as the walls are “crumbled” and the “stone decayed.”

 The decay does not put the ivy off but spurns it on.
 The plant thrives in this environment and makes a home for itself amongst the “mouldering dust that years have made.”
 All of the lefts overs of the human world are “merry meal[s] for him.
 In the final lines of this stanza, the speaker reiterates what he just described, once more stating his approval for the ivy and its way of life.